 The City of Guelph has its own emergency response plan and a Community Emergency Management Coordinator (CEMC).
-A copy of the plan and contact information for the CEMC is maintained in the office of the Director of the Campus Community Police, Emergency Management and Fire Safety and with the Duty Supervisor, Guelph Police Service.
-A copy of University of Guelph s EMP shall be provided to the City of Guelph EMC and Guelph Police Services and Guelph Fire Department on an annual basis as changes are made.
+A copy of the plan and contact information for the CEMC is maintained in the office of the Director of the Campus Safety Office, Emergency Management and Fire Safety and with the Duty Supervisor, Guelph Police Service.
+A copy of University of Guelph's EMP shall be provided to the City of Guelph EMC, Guelph Police Services, and Guelph Fire Department as changes are made.

-This EMP is issued under the authority and signature of University of Guelphs President.
-It is in all respects, a University of Guelph policy document.
+This EMP is issued under the authority and signature of University of Guelph's President.
+It is, in all respects, a University of Guelph policy document.